 With increased professional options for women, the teaching profession has struggled to attract the strongest candidates.
 In the 1960s, about a quarter of all female teachers graduated in the top 10% of their college class.
 By the 1990’s, only a tenth did so.

 In an analysis of 2001 data, McKinsey, a consultancy, compared teachers in the US with top-achieving school systems such as Finland, Singapore, and South Korea.
 They found that these education-focused countries consistently attract teachers from the top ranks of college graduates, and that teachers in these countries earn salaries comparable to lawyers and engineers.
 In the US, by contrast, teaching disproportionately attracts graduates from the bottom third of college graduates.

-In response to this macroeconomic challenge to the attractiveness of teaching, it has become more and more important to take a direct approach.
+To overcome this macroeconomic challenge to the attractiveness of teaching, take a direct approach.
 If you want brilliant people to become teachers, ask them.
 They might say yes.
-The most prominent example of this strategy is national college-campus recruiting powerhouse Teach for America, which actively recruits top talent from top colleges to begin their careers in teaching.
-Teachin is not always a first career, however.
-For example, California-based Encorps (founded by a former member of Full Circle Fund) recruits talent among experienced professionals who want a meaningful next career.
+The most prominent example of this strategy is national college-campus recruiting powerhouse Teach for America, which actively recruits top talent from top colleges to begin their careers by teaching at least for two years.

 Teaching is not always a first career, however.
 For example, California-based Encorps (founded by a former member of Full Circle Fund) recruits talent among experienced professionals who want a meaningful next career.
 If you’re wondering whether teaching is for you, and what would be involved in making a career switch, have a look at Teacher.org.